skillplot/lscripts-docker/README.md

 ## Standalone Scripts

+1. `wget` or `curl` is required if you are using direct execution of script from the URL.
+Install `wget` or `curl`, if they are not installed already.
+These utilities may not be installed on system newly installed.
+    ```bash
+    sudo apt -y update
+    sudo apt -y install wget
+    sudo apt -y install curl
+    ```
-1. Fingerprint Banner: Useful for having system fingerprint displayed while taking screenshots for lab assignments.
+2. Fingerprint Banner: Useful for having system fingerprint displayed while taking screenshots for lab assignments.
 It can be directly executed with the following command (internet access required)
     * Directly execute
         ```bash
         sudo bash <(curl -s https://raw.githubusercontent.com/skillplot/lscripts-docker/main/lscripts/banners/skplt.fingerprint.sh)